 For each vertex $u$, we define its \emph{degree} by $d_G(u):=\sum_{v\in V} \omega(uv)$.
 The \emph{volume} of a subset $U\subset V$ refers to the quantity $\vol_G(U):=\sum_{u\in U}d_G(u)$.
 The volume of a subgraph $H\subset G$ refers to the volume of $V(H)\subset V$ and is denoted by $\vol_{G}(H)$.
 We remind our readers that in general $\vol_G(H)\neq \vol_H(H)$.
 The \emph{size} of $G$ refers to the number of its vertices and is denoted by $|G|$.

-A \emph{tree} is a graph that's acyclic and connected.
-A \emph{$2$-forest} is a graph that's acyclic and has two connected components.
+A \emph{tree} is a graph that is acyclic and connected.
+A \emph{$2$-forest} is a graph that is acyclic and has two connected components.
 A subgraph $H\subset G$ is said to be \emph{spanning} if $V(H)=V(G)$.
 We use $\mathbb{F}_1(G)$ to denote the set of all spanning sub-trees of $G$, and use $\mathbb{F}_2(G)$ to denote the set of all spanning sub-$2$-forests of $G$.